projectcalico/calico/networking/ipv6.md

 1. Disable [IP autodetection of IPv4]({{site.baseurl}}//networking/ip-autodetection) by setting `IP` to `none`.
 1. Calculate the {{site.prodname}} BGP router ID for IPv6 using either of the following methods.
    - Set the environment variable `CALICO_ROUTER_ID=hash` on {{site.nodecontainer}}.
-     This configures {{site.prodname}} to calculate the router ID based on the hostname, or
+     This configures {{site.prodname}} to calculate the router ID based on the hostname.
    - Pass a unique value for `CALICO_ROUTER_ID` to each node individually.

 #### Enable dual stack, operator install